-File: Save As 3D App File
+File: Export 3D App File

-The Save As 3D App File option in the file menu will save a copy of the currently open drill as a .3da file type.
+The Export 3D App File option in the file menu will create a copy of the currently open drill as a .3da file type.
 These .3da file types, also known as mobile app files, can be viewed in the 3D Viewer application.

-To save a mobile app file, first open the drill from the File menu.
-Once the drill is open, go to the File menu and choose Save As 3D App File.
+To create a mobile app file, first open the drill from the File menu.
+Once the drill is open, go to the File menu and choose Export File then Export 3D App File.
 A new window will open where you can give the file a name, and specify which directory you would like to save the file to.
 Once you have decided on a destination and file name, press Save.